Heartless117/EmployeeTracker/README.md

    [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Using the intergrated terminal you will generate your own README
+Using the intergrated terminal you will TRACK YOUR EMPLOYEE

 ## Table of Contents
 - [Installation](#installation)